raspberrypilearning/silly-reminder/en/step_1.md

 --- task ---

-Right click on any of the `pause ms` blocks already on the editor panel and duplicate it.
+Right-click on any of the `pause ms` blocks already on the editor panel and duplicate it.

 Drag this below the `play tone..for 1 beat` block.